MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

   plt.show()
 ```

 I will use a simple recusive backtracking algorithm to generate mazes.
-[Here](https://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap) is a goldmine of other algorithms (with beautiful animations) if you are interested.
+[Here](https://weblog.jamisbuck.org/2011/2/7/maze-generation-algorithm-recap) is a goldmine of other algorithms (with beautiful animations) for the curious mind.

 ```python
 def generate_maze(n: int) -> np.ndarray: